Arkosen/BreakCA/README.md

 Sequencing reads that span variant breakpoints are “chimeric” in local alignment because they either appear to result from the fusion of two sequences or contain insertions/deletions within the read sequence and are discordant from the reference genome.
 We utilize these reads in a machine-learning framework to detect indels within ATAC and ChIP-seq peaks

 # Methods:
 Step wise implementation of BreakCA is as follows.
 All samples are aligned using BWA-MEM using default params.
+All read with MAPQ>30 is kept for analysis.

 # 1. Get reads overlapping peaks.
 Rscript --vanilla  ~/BreakCA/bin/get_reads_from_bam.R input.bam peaks.bed reads.tsv